xtuml/otel2pv/docs/design_notes/DN1_JSON_Extractor/DN1_JSON_Extractor.md

 // SendTo will handle the incoming data and
 // extract the data using the jq string and send the data to the Pushable
 // that has been added.
-It will provide a WaitGroup that can be waited on and an error func (jqTransformer *JQTransformer) SendTo(data *AppData) (*sync.WaitGroup error)
+It will provide an error if the method fails func (jqTransformer *JQTransformer) SendTo(data *AppData) error
 ```
 The call graph for the JQTransformer struct methods is as follows:
 ![JQTransformer Call Graph](./JQTransformer_callgraph.svg)